medtech devices mounted on a wall

 • Documentation.
 Just as you were required to document everything related to designing and developing your product, you must also keep track of — and investigate — any usage issues, product failures, and complaints.
 Your record-keeping must be above reproach since the FDA can audit you at any time.

 • Ongoing product iteration.
-Chances are in ten years your product won’t look exactly the way it does today.
-As you receive and respond to user and customer feedback, you’ll undoubtedly make modifications to your current design.
+Chances are, in ten years, your product will require some changes.
+As you receive and respond to user and customer feedback, production and supply chain issues, you’ll undoubtedly make modifications to your current design.
 With every change you make, you’ll need to put your design through the paces of testing and validation again.
 If you don’t, the FDA can shut your doors.
-Again, documenting everything is vitally important.
+Again, documenting every change and evidence that you have evaluated the change and re-verified and validated the design, if required, is vitally important.

 There’s a lot involved with managing your product once it launches.
 Don’t wait until it hits the market to iron out these crucial details.